ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 ### Questions

+What happened at the end of this chapter?
+I was fine until the last few pages, then completely lost.

 ### Discussion notes

+Logging.
+Turns out to be more complicated than I expected.

 ## Chapter 17: Basic merging

 Note: read with an eye for some sort of pairing exercise based on the chapter content.

+- Git branches are just pointers, so what actually happens when you merge?
+- Simplest case: merging single commits
+  - Merge commit has two parents
+  - Finds "best common ancestor" aka "merge base"

 ### Questions

 ### Discussion notes

+- These example file names and contents could be better.
+- "Virtual commits" - let's step through what's happening there.

 ## Chapter 18: When merges fail